otrv4/otrv4/otrv4.md

 Question (DATA)
   A user-specified question, which is associated with the user-specified secret information.
-If there is no question input from the user, the length of this is 0 and the data is NULL.
+If there is no question input from the user, the length of this is 0 and the data is 'NULL'.

 G2a (POINT)
   Alice's half of the ECDH exchange to determine G2.